How can I help you?

 }

-}- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Sankey Diagram in the default web browser.
+- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+The Blazor Sankey component will render in your default web browser.

 Populate Blazor Sankey Diagram with data